Geography and Geographic Information Sciences (GIS)

 Geographers use a variety of tools, but much of their work revolves around developing and analyzing various forms of spatial data and information, with a special emphasis on satellite imagery, vector graphics, historical, and paper maps.

 Possessing the ability to "think spatially," along with a diverse toolkit of quantitative and qualitative methods, geographers have a wide variety of employment options.
-Our alumni have taken positions in business, government agencies, academia, and non-profit organizations.
+Department alumni have taken positions in business, government agencies, academia, and non-profit organizations.
 The job market is especially strong for those with skills in Geographic Information Systems and Science (GIS).

 All students are encouraged to develop individualized programs meeting their specific needs, in consultation with their academic adviser.
 For more information on courses and requirements for the BA/BS program, please visit the Undergraduate Program site.
 For more on the PhD and MA programs, please visit the Graduate Program site.